bachato/ntopng/doc/src/using_with_other_tools/nprobe_ips.rst

 devices which are supposed to use a limited/static set of services, which is the case of *IoT devices* for instance.
 In this case the *Default Policy* is set to Drop (*Default Deny*) and the *Auto Configure* functionality adds those L7 protocols and hostnames which are actually required for the device to work (according to the historical data).
-In order to populate *Host Rules*, the *Top Visited Sites* euristic should be enabled under *Settings* > *Preferences* > *Applications*.
+In order to populate *Host Rules*, the *Top Visited Sites* heuristic should be enabled under *Settings* > *Preferences* > *Applications*.

 .. figure:: ../img/web_gui_interfaces_autoconfigure_policies.png